thecomeonman/CodaBonito/README.md

 Percentiles can be a little misleading if the underlying numbers aren’t uniformly distributed.
-You can add annotations for an indicator of the absolute spread of the values.
+You can add annotations for an indicator of the absolute spread of the values and where this particular player’s values fall within that spread.

     pPercentileBarChart = fPercentileBarChart(
        dtDataset = dtPlayerMetrics,